 - 1 cup grated Cheddar cheese

-- Melt butter over medium heat in a small saucepan.
-Whisk in flour until well-combined, then whisk in milk, salt, pepper, cayenne pepper and 1 cup of Monterrey Jack cheese.
-Reduce heat to simmer and continue to whisk until sauce simmers slightly around the edges and has thickened slightly.
-Stir in remaining cheese.
+- Melt butter in a medium saucepan set over medium heat.
+Whisk in flour until well-combined, then whisk in milk, salt, pepper, cayenne pepper.
+Reduce heat to simmer and continue to whisk until sauce bubbles slightly around the edges of the saucepan and has thickened slightly.

 From the Add a Pinch recipe archives, originally published 2013.